Seeing a Doctor or a Dentist

 - Everybody should have a general practitioner.
 You should find one for yourself before you get ill.
 Doctors usually have large signs outside their offices, look around in your neighbourhood.
 You could also check on the Internet, e.g. www.ulmer-aerzte.de (only in German!), or in the yellow pages.
 However, the best way to find a GP is probably by recommendation from friends or neighbours.

-- The dental clinic of Ulm University offers a wide range of dental treatments.
+- The dental clinic of Ulm University (only in German!) offers a wide range of dental treatments.
 A special offer is the student treatment course, in which the treatments are carried out inexpensively by students under the supervision of licensed dentists.

 - In order to treat patients of public health insurance companies, doctors need to have a contract with those companies.
 On their signs it usually says “Alle Kassen”.
 If it says “Privatpraxis”, clients of public health insurance companies will be treated like private patients, i.e. they have to pay their bills themselves, but will only get a small part refunded by their respective insurance company.